google/clspv/docs/OpenCLCOnVulkan.md

 - The intialization data are written to the descriptor map, and the host program must fill the buffer with that data before the kernel executes.

-The descriptor map will contain a line starting with

 Consider this example kernel `a.cl`:

     typedef struct {